 Positron emission tomography (PET) scan .
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
 The exact accuracy and role of PET scanning in NHL is not yet clear, although aggressive subtypes of lymphoma often show up on PET scans.
 Many oncologists will recommend a PET scan as part of the initial evaluation, especially for the types of lymphoma that are more likely to grow quickly.
 A PET scan may also help doctors monitor how well treatment is working.
 There is some evidence that using a PET scan after one or two cycles of treatment may be a useful way to predict if that treatment is likely to completely get rid of the lymphoma.
 This is not yet proven, but it is being evaluated in many research studies.

 Pap test .
 The doctor gently scrapes the outside of the cervix and vagina and takes samples of the cells for testing.

 Colposcopy .
 The doctor may do a colposcopy to check the cervix for abnormal areas.
-A special instrument called a colposcope (an instrument that magnifies the cells of the cervix and vagina, similar to a microscope) is used.
+A special instrument called a colposcope is used.
+A colposcope is an instrument that magnifies the cells of the cervix and vagina, similar to a microscope.
 The colposcope gives the doctor a lighted, magnified view of the tissues of the vagina and the cervix.
 The colposcope is not inserted into the woman’s body, and the examination is not painful, can be done in the doctor's office, and has no side effects.
 It can even be done on pregnant women.